Reconfigurable Intelligent Surfaces in Action for Non-Terrestrial Networks: Introduction

 \section{Introduction}

-It is widely accepted that user-centric and ubiquitous connectivity, which are desired by both end-users and operators for 6G and beyond, can be achieved through unique orchestration of terrestrial and \acp{NTN} in next-generation communication systems~\cite{tekbiyik2020holistic}.
-This vision is also described by the 3rd Generation Partnership Project (3GPP) in TR~38.821 for the operation of New Radio (NR) in \acp{NTN}.
-An \ac{NTN} basically consists of unmanned aerial vehicles, \ac{HAPS} systems, and satellite deployments.
-Among these, \ac{LEO} satellites and \ac{HAPS} systems are considered to be the key enablers for \acp{NTN} due to their unique features, which include longer operating times and wider coverage areas~\cite{kurt2020vision}.
+It is widely accepted that user-centric and ubiquitous connectivity, which are desired by both end-users and operators for 6G and beyond, can be achieved through unique orchestration of terrestrial and \ac{NTN} in next-generation communication systems~\cite{tekbiyik2020holistic}.
+This vision is also described by the 3rd Generation Partnership Project (3GPP) in TR~38.821 for the operation of New Radio (NR) in \ac{NTN}.
+According to the definition by 3GPP, an \ac{NTN} basically consists of unmanned aerial vehicles, \ac{HAPS} systems, and satellite deployments. \ac{LEO} satellites and \ac{HAPS} systems are considered to be the key enablers for \ac{NTN} due to their unique features, which include longer operating times and wider coverage areas~\cite{kurt2020vision}.
+Thus, this study focuses on HAPSs and LEO satellites in the context of NTN.
 HAPS systems, positioned at altitudes of $20-50$ km possibly in a quasi-stationary manner, can provide significant advantages while connecting space and terrestrial networks~\cite{kurt2020vision}.
-LEO satellites, for their part, present a remarkable potential for \acp{DSN}, serving as a densely deployed near-Earth network to enable connectivity to and from the Earth.
+LEO satellites, for their part, present a remarkable potential for \ac{NTN}, serving as a densely deployed near-Earth network to enable connectivity to and from the Earth.